alvaniss/privacy-dots/README.md

 ## Defaults

 The backend script polls status information every 3 seconds by default.
 It provides formatted text, tooltips, and styling classes, which you can use with any bar to display.

+## Notes

-As I use Waybar, its guide is the only one that's present.
+This fork improves the original script by adding an actually working location usage tracker and rewriting the camera tracker, which can now be triggered even by a virtual webcam.
+And as I use Waybar, guide for it is the only one that's present.

+Also I want to note that I don't have a laptop on which I can test this script and I'm forced to rely on using my phone as camera to test the camera tracker and `/usr/lib/geoclue-2.0/demos/agent` as a geolocation trigger.
+I can not guarantee that it fully works with the actual hardware modules.

+## Dependencies

+1. `pipewire`
+2. `v4l2loopback-dkms`
+3. `jq`
+4. `dbus`

 ## Installation for Waybar

 1. Download the script and place it into your scripts folder: [privacy_dots.sh](https://github.com/alvaniss/privacy-dots/blob/main/privacy_dots.sh)

-2. Add the module to your waybar config:
+2. Add this module to your waybar config:

 ```jsonc
 {